mythril-forge/homebrew-classes/docs/homebrew/druid/twilight.md

 If you occupy the same spot as a solid object or creature when you start following *Traveler's Law*, you are immediately shunted to the nearest unoccupied space that you can occupy and take force damage equal to twice the number of feet you are moved.

 If you drop an item while following *Traveler's Law*, it is deposited on the plane that you are bordering.
-If you start following *Æthereal Law* while you are carrying an inanimate object no more than one size smaller than you, it follows you to the Æthereal plane.
+If you start following *Æthereal Law* while you are carrying an inanimate object no more than one size smaller than you, it follows you to the Æthereal Plane.

 > ##### The Æthereal Plane
 > The Æthereal Plane is a misty, fog-bound dimension.
 Its “shores,” called the Border Æthereal, overlap the Material Plane and the Inner Planes, so that every location on those planes has a corresponding location on the Æthereal Plane.
 Visibility in the Border Æthereal is limited to 60 feet The plane’s depths comprise a region of swirling mist and fog called the Deep Æthereal where visibility is limited to 30 feet.